 The answer is to use “where clauses”.
 These are new in Define-XML 2 and are used to specify when a specific Value definition applies.
 This usually means one Value for TEMP, one for HR etc. However it can also cover the more complicated case where TEMP can come from multiple places.
 Simply create two Values with the same Name (though they must still have different OIDs).

 “VS.VSORRES.TEMP.EDT” is the Value that comes from eDT.
 A Where Clause is needed to define how we know the value is from eDT.
 For example saying the Value applies “WHEN TESTCD=TEMP AND VSNAM=VENDOR_A”:

 “VS.VSORRES.TEMP.CRF” is the Value that defines the CRF originating data.
 This needs a slightly different Where Clause as shown below.
 Note “NE” for Not Equal in the Comparator of the second Range Check:

 These Where Clauses are then linked to the Variables in the Domain:

-Using this mechanism we can provide different metadata for specific tests based on any complex condition.
-In other words it is not limited to just specifying multiple Origins, it can be used for example to say that a certain unit should be used if the data originates from the US, and a different unit if the data originates from the UK.
+Using this mechanism can provide different metadata for specific tests based on any complex condition.
+In other words it is not limited to just specifying multiple Origins.
+It can be used for example, to say that a certain unit should be used if the data originates from the US, and a different unit if the data originates from the UK.